a5hik/distributed-app/README.md

- A simple distributed app using React, Express, Redis and Postgres and Docker containers.
+ A simple distributed app using React, Express, Redis and Postgres.
+ Deployment on Production grade docker and k8s.